(Bile Duct Cancer; Cancer, Bile Duct)

-- Dark urine, pale stool
+- Dark urine or pale stool

-Your doctor will ask about your symptoms and medical history.
-A physical exam will be done.
-Blood tests will help to evaluate how the liver and gallbladder are working.
-These tests may also help to find tumor marker, indicators of cancer in the body.
+Blood tests will help to check how well the liver and gallbladder are working.
+These tests may also help to find tumor marker, signs of cancer in the body.

-Imaging tests can evaluate the bile duct and surrounding structures.
+Imaging tests can check the bile duct and nearby structures.
 These may include:

-Other tests may may include:
+Other tests may include:

-- Laparoscopy —thin tube with a lighted camera on one end to examine the bile duct
+- Laparoscopy —thin tube to examine the bile duct

 American Cancer Society